TuringBoard/SRS/README.md

 This will successfully switch the working tree to your branch.
 Make all the edits you need to the `.tex` files in `SRS Latex/tex/`, then push the changes to your branch using the following commands:
 ```
-# Make sure you are in the root directory of the repository
+# Make sure you are in the root directory of the repository first, then
 $ git add .
 $ git commit -m "Centered a div"
 $ git push origin YOUR_NAME
 ```

-Once you have successfully pushed to your branch, an automatic push request should have been created for you in https://github.com/TuringBoard/SRS/pulls.
-Given there are no conflicts, you should be able to Merge pull request which will merge the edits from your branch into `main`.
+Once you have successfully pushed to your branch, an automatic pull request should have been created for you in https://github.com/TuringBoard/SRS/pulls.
+Given there are no conflicts, you should be able to `Merge pull request` which will merge the edits from your branch into `main`.